Trauma-Team-International/Home/data/README.md

 ## COVID-19 ICU Burden: what can we learn from available ICU data?

-The dataset is aimed to be as highly relevant to COVID-19 related ICU capacity problem related research and decision making.
+The dataset is aimed to be highly relevant to COVID-19 related ICU capacity problem related research and decision making.
 Most data science and research workflows can be performed with zero ETL.
 Full description of the dataset is provided [below](#overview).

 - [Dataset Themes](#pushpin-dataset-themes)
 - [Intended Audience](#tv-intended-audience)